jen729w/johnnydecimal-2020-blog/_HOME.md

 ---
-description: What is this site?
+description: What's a playground?
+Where am I?
 ---

-I finally got a blog set up for Johnny.Decimal and then I realised [I didn't want a blog](https://joelhooks.com/digital-garden).
+So I finally got a blog set up for Johnny.Decimal and then I realised [I didn't actually want a blog](https://joelhooks.com/digital-garden).

-Rather, this site is like the staging ground for JD.
+Rather, this site is like the playground for JD.
 It's ideas, some of them very sketchy.
 It's where I'll keep my to-do lists for the site.
 It's my brain, basically, for all things JD.

 Some things may start here and 'graduate' to proper articles on johnnydecimal.com.
 Or not.
 I want the main site to be as pure and clean as possible.
 This place, not so much.

+There's no chronological order to the things here.
+They're just thoughts.
+If you ask me a question via email, I'll probably respond here.

 ## Johnny.Decimal vs. Technical articles